kiriyms/conpats/README.md

 ## Status

-This package is in a `1.0.0` version.
+This package is in a `1.0.0+` version.

-Core work is done, common concurrency patterns are implemented.
+Common concurrency patterns are implemented.
 Possible future improvements:

 - Add more patters & utility functions (like Fan-in/Fan-out, Pub-Sub, etc.)
+- Add more cookbook examples